adamschoenemann/clofrp/README.md

 - Think of a module strategy
 - Integrate with Haskell ✓
 - Write a demo (Pong or Pacman if crazy)
-- Expand type-aliases in type annotations ✓
+- Expand type-synonyms in type annotations ✓
 - Parse (:) syntax for type annotations instead of `the (A) e` ✓
 - application-synthesis leaves solved existentials in context (as it must because of curried functions) but this pollutes the context after the application.
 We'd probably need to treat application as